apollographql/apollo-server/docs/source/subscriptions.md

 ```

-To enable subscription we need to make a couple of small changes:
+To enable subscription we need to apply just few changes:

-- In the schema:
+- In our schema:

 ```
     type Query {